aj90909/Batch-psd-mockup-using-hotfolder-with-drag-and-drop-functionality/README.md

 # Issues
 ### magick histogram sorting
-magick histogram (line 72 of color.sh) needs to ignore any line that matches pattern F\*F\*F\*.
-This may cause issues in some instances of light logos
+magick histogram (line 72 of color.sh) needs to ignore any line that matches pattern F\*F\*F. This may cause issues in some instances of light logos

 manual input to git bash example: